Frequently Asked Questions

 The LEI registration will be renewed as close to its current renewal date as possible and extended by 12 months.

 Early renewal and payment do not affect (shorten) the current validity period.
 Instead, NordLEI waits for the prolongation until close to the LEI's expiry date - regardless of when the payment is received.

-NordLEI recommends immediate payment of order confirmations to avoid invalidity of the LEI for a period.
+NordLEI recommends immediate payment to avoid invalidity of the LEI for a period.

 As it often takes 1-2 business days to receive and register a payment, these delays sometimes allow for reminders to be sent out.